Kevin Armstrong M.D. Memorial Sports Foundation

 Karen Armstrong, Vice President

 Karen has worked in the financial services industry for over 25 years.
-She's currently Vice President, Wealth Management at Jefferies LLC, a global investment bank, where she is responsible for on-boarding and training new wealth management teams.
-In October of 2005, the Foundation was established in celebration of the life of Karen’s brother, Dr. Kevin Armstrong, and his belief that students of modest economic means can achieve higher goals if they receive the proper support, inspiration and opportunities.
-Karen functions as KAMSF’s administrator by overseeing the day-to-day managerial tasks of the foundation.
-She’s responsible for many of the marketing, branding and public relation efforts of the foundation, including the pre-race pep talks to the kids.
-Karen graduated from UCLA with a degree in Communication Studies and is a licensed Investment Advisor.
+She's currently Senior Vice President, Wealth Management at Jefferies LLC, a global investment bank, where she is responsible for on-boarding and training new wealth management team members.
+In October 2005, the Foundation was established in celebration of the life of Karen’s brother, Dr. Kevin Armstrong, and his belief that students of modest economic means can achieve higher goals if they receive the proper support, inspiration and opportunities.
+Karen functions as KAMSF’s administrator by overseeing operational tasks including marketing, branding and public relations.
+Karen graduated from UCLA with a Bachelor of Arts in Communication Studies, and she holds several securities licenses including a Series 7.

 Kevin Tonai